 Dresses, flawless skirts, chic shorts and airy tops are the basics of the hot climate wardrobe.

-Wrap skirt or a silk skirt paired with the simple t-shirt is a great option for work.
-To sit in the air condition office for a whole day can be too much sometimes, so to have a bit of sleeve on your shoulders can be a nice touch.
+A wrap skirt or a silk skirt paired with a simple t-shirt is a great option for work.
+To sit in the air conditioning office for a whole day can be too much sometimes, so to have a bit of sleeve on your shoulders can be a nice touch.

-To add a bit of freedom to your wardrobe, shorts and linen pants are perfect when you need to run around either of kids or for shopping.
-In a long version are a great companion if in any case, the weather gets colder.
+To add a bit of freedom to your wardrobe, shorts and linen pants are perfect when you need to run around either for kids or for shopping.
+A long version is a great companion if in any case, the weather gets colder.

-You might even be interested in other styling posts what you can find here.
+You might even be interested in other styling posts that you can find here.